italomangueira/MediFlow/README.md

 - Supports commands and command handlers for request-response communication.

 ## Installation
-You can install the LightMediator NuGet package using the following command:
+You can install the MediFlow NuGet package using the following command:

 ```bash
 dotnet add package MediFlow